Aguiar28D/replication-labor/REPLICATION.md

 ------------

 > INSTRUCTIONS: Most deposits will be at openICPSR, but all need to be checked for complete metadata.
 Detailed guidance is at [https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html).

-### Requirements

-> INSTRUCTIONS: Check that these requirements are met.

-- [ ] Authors (with affiliations) are listed in the same order as on the paper

-> INSTRUCTIONS: If any of the above are NOT checked, leave the related [REQUIRED] element here.
-Otherwise, delete the line.

-> [REQUIRED] Please review the title of the openICPSR deposit as per our guidelines (below).

-> [REQUIRED] Please review authors and affiliations on the openICPSR deposit.
-In general, they are the same, and in the same order, as for the manuscript; however, authors can deviate from that order.

 ### Deposit Metadata